go-gorm/gorm.io/pages/docs/connecting_to_the_database.md

 After that, you can connect to the database using the `dataSourceName`, which specifies connection parameters (such as username and password) using a logfmt-encoded parameter list.

-The way you specify the Instant Client directory differes by platform:
+The way you specify the Instant Client directory differs by platform:

 - macOS and Windows: You can set the `libDir` parameter in the dataSourceName.
-- Linux: The libraries must be in the system library search path before your Go process starts, typically configured using the `LD_LIBRARY_PATH` environment variable.
+- Linux: The libraries must be in the system library search path before your Go process starts, preferably configured with "ldconfig".
 The libDir parameter does not work on Linux.

 #### Example (macOS/Windows)